bnthameur/iqvest-landing-page/replit.md

 ## Overview

 IQVest is a modern full-stack web application that provides AI-driven insights, risk metrics, and analytics for cryptocurrency trading.
-The platform features a landing page with sections for features, testimonials, pricing, and FAQ, built with a focus on user engagement and conversion.
+The platform features a high-performance landing page with advanced parallax effects, floating navigation, and optimized for 90+ Lighthouse scores.
+Built with a focus on user engagement and conversion using a deep purple dark theme with subtle lighting effects.

 ## User Preferences